Mizuchi: Early references

 The ancient chronicle Nihongi contains references to mizuchi.
 Under the 67th year of the reign of Emperor Nintoku (conventionally dated 379 AD), it is mentioned that in central Kibi Province, at a fork on Kawashima River (川嶋河, old name of Takahashi River in Okayama Prefecture), a great water serpent or dragon (大虬) dwelt and would breathe or spew out its venom, poisoning and killing many passersby.

 This mizuchi was exterminated by a man named Agatamori (県守), ancestor of the Kasa-no-omi (笠臣) clan.
 He approached the pool of the river, cast three calabashes which floated to the surface of the water and challenged the beast to make these gourds sink, threatening to slay it should it fail.
 The beast transformed into a deer and tried unsuccessfully to sink them, whereby the man slew the monster.
 The record goes on to say: "...He further sought out the water-dragon's fellows.
 Now the tribe of all the water-dragons filled a cave in the bottom of the pool.
 He slew them every one and the water of the river became changed to blood.
 Therefore that water was called the pool of Agatamori".

 A river-god reported seen in Nintoku 11 (putatively 323 AD) is also regarded by commentators to be a mizuchi, due to paralleling circumstances.
-On that year, the Mamuta dikes built along Yodo River kept getting breached and the Emperor guided by an oracular dream ordered two men, Kowa-kubi from Musashi Province and Koromo-no-ko from Kawachi Province be sought ought and sacrificed to the "River God" or Kawa-no-kami (河伯).
+On that year, the Mamuta dikes built along Yodo River kept getting breached and the Emperor guided by an oracular dream ordered two men, Kowa-kubi from Musashi Province and Koromo-no-ko from Kawachi Province, be sought out and sacrificed to the "River God" or Kawa-no-kami (河伯).
 One of the men, who resisted being sacrificed, employed the floating calabash and dared the River God to sink it as proof to show it was truly divine will that demanded him as sacrifice.
 A whirlwind came and tried, but the calabash just floated away, and thus he extricated himself from death using his wits.
 Although River God is not called mizuchi in the source, Aston has regarded the River God (Kawa-no-kami) and the mizuchi as equivalent.